-General Postgraduate Certificate At least 60 credits of which a minimum Postgraduate Certificate in a named of 40 should be at SCQF Level 11 or subject discipline above General Postgraduate Diploma At least 120 credits of which a minimum Postgraduate Diploma in a named of 90 should be at SCQF Level 11 or subject discipline above Masters in a named subject discipline Master of a named discipline At least 180 credits of which a minimum of 150 are at SCQF Level 11
+General Postgraduate Certificate Postgraduate Certificate in a named subject discipline At least 60 credits of which a minimum of 40 should be at SCQF Level 11 or above General Postgraduate Diploma Postgraduate Diploma in a named subject discipline At least 120 credits of which a minimum of 90 should be at SCQF Level 11 or above Masters in a named subject discipline Master of a named discipline At least 180 credits of which a minimum of 150 are at SCQF Level 11 Masters in a named subject discipline Master of a named discipline (2 years full-time) At least 240 credits of which a minimum of 150 are at SCQF Level 11

-Masters in a named subject discipline At least 240 credits of which a minimum Master of a named discipline of 150 are at SCQF Level 11 MSc by research At least 180 credits of which a minimum of 150 are at level 11.
+MSc by research At least 180 credits of which a minimum of 150 are at level 11.
 The research element will be worth a minimum of 120 credits of which a minimum of 60 must be attributable to the research project (for example, a portfolio of artefacts, artworks and other practice-based outputs) or dissertation.
 MPhil At least 240 credits of which a minimum of 150 are at SCQF Level 11 ChM At least 120 credits at SCQF Level 12.
 Doctorate At least 540 credits of which a minimum of 420 are at SCQF Level 12 EngD 720 credits of which at least 540 are at SCQF Level 12.
 Of the remaining 180 credits 150 should be at SCQF Level 11 or above PhD with Integrated Study 720 credits of which at least 540 are at SCQF Level 12.
 Of the remaining 180 credits 150 should be at SCQF Level 11 or above MD,DDS,DVM&S Doctor of a named discipline Note: these awards are not included in the SCQF therefore a credit value has not been included here